 The search for meaning in celestial events is the purview of astrology.
 A comet appears in the sky?
 The king will be overthrown.
 A supernova (a new star) appears in the constellation of Leo?
 A new king will be born.
 The Sun is eclipsed?
 The king is wicked.
-When even I, a steely-eyed science-type, am moved to awe by such a rare and beautiful phenomenon, it makes sense to want to associate it with something of great importance.
+As a steely-eyed scientist who prides myself on my reason and yet is moved to awe by such a rare and beautiful phenomenon, I can understand the ancients' desire to associate it with something of great importance.